obiknows/btv-take-home/README.md

 - UI Page to claim referral using link or entering token directly
 - A minimal Sign up and sign in experience to properly demo this.

-How far you want to take this is completely up to you, so shine!
+The further you take this, the better!
 #### Submission
 I recommend forking this and submissions should be made as a PR against this branch.